Varosa-Technology/Task-Assessments/README.md

 2. Naming classes, methods and variables properly will be checked.
 3. Simple code is better, still think how easy it will be to add things like update and delete clients later.
-4. The way you construct URLs will also be evaluated.
+4. The way you construct API ends points will also be evaluated.
 5. Your git commit history will tell a story of how you thought of the solution please be mindful of it.
 If you use Pull request to come to your solution it's even better.
 7. Tip: Commented code is bad, relevant comments about code will be necessary.